 The scenic town of Labuan Bajo is located at the doorstep of the Komodo National Park.
 It has a natural deep harbor and is made up essentially two roads – one running alongside the shore and the other up in the hills.
-While it is a significant port town – it is still very rural and you won’t find any mass-tourism here, the nearest McDonalds is at least a four hundred kilometers away from here.
-There are hotels, there are western restaurants, but the can be counted on two hands.
-This is a functional, small port and trading town of only 15,000 people.
+While it is a significant port town – it is still very rural and you won’t find any mass-tourism here, the nearest McDonalds is at least a 500 hundred kilometers away from here.
+There are hotels, there are western restaurants, but they can be counted on two hands.
+This is a functional, small port and trading town of only 25,000 people.
 Here you can enjoy the slow pace of life, small local restaurants and breathtaking sunsets over the Komodo National Park.

 Without the mass tourism that has overtaken other parts of Indonesia – the people here are very friendly and you can easily explore the whole town by foot in just a few hours.
 The food stalls have plenty of exotic treats and the many nearby islands make for great scenery.
 During the day you can head out for trekking and tours – but don’t forget the often overlooked Labuan Bajo diving trips!

 Labuan Bajo is situated at the extreme western end of the island of Flores.
 Flores is one of the most rugged and beautiful islands of the Indonesian Archipelago.
 Its landscapes are dominated by a string of mountains and volcanoes and the island has a lot to offer for the adventurous traveler.
 The roads on the island are not that well developed, but they will take you along scenic rice terraces and sleepy mountain sides hamlets with small local markets.
 Take some time to see the surrounding mountains, waterfalls and villages.